Interactive Inference: A Neuromorphic Theory of Human-Computer Interaction: Three Laws of HCI Revisited

-Another advantage of the above formulation is that capacity can more easily be compared to error, if errors are converted to bits using negative log probability.
-A third advantage is that it may allow the comparison of the capacity of Fitts' Law tasks with that of other tasks.
+Here, $S(t)$ is the time-based error signal in this task, with $S_0$ the initial distance between the center of the goals. $S_W$ describes the stop condition in this task ($\frac{W}{2}$).
+Note that \autoref{equation:FittsLaw4} yields the original Fitts' equation \cite{Fitts:1954}.
+Empirical validation of the variational Bayesian underpinning of Fitts' Law remains ongoing.
+However, Schmidt et al. \cite{schmidt1979motor} showed the variance in motor impulse in a similar task to be linearly related to the variance in the resulting distribution.
+Our surprise formulation can be used to predict error, if error rates are converted to bits using negative log probability.
+It may also allow the comparison of the capacity between tasks.
 This is important in cases where the overall capacity of the user's actions needs to be calculated, in bits of unresolved Bayesian surprise.
-From our earlier discussion follows that once a user runs out of capacity, errors should track a KL divergence after the user runs out of capacity:
+From our earlier discussion follows that once a user runs out of capacity, errors should track a KL divergence, some empirically determined surprise potential:

-Here, $b$ is an empirically determined constant describing the error rate in bits.
+Here, $\beta$ is an empirically determined constant describing the error rate in bits.
 There is some evidence for such error curve \cite{LoechesDeLaFuente2014}.
-Welford \cite{Welford_fundamentals_1968} did demonstrate a method for posthoc correction of goal distributions, so as to adjust for differences in error rates between different devices.
+Welford \cite{Welford_fundamentals_1968} demonstrated a method for posthoc correction of goal distributions, so as to adjust for differences in error rates between different devices.
 His work appears consistent with the above discussion.
 Wobbrock et al. \cite{wobbrock2008error} also modeled the probability of an error, with good fit.
 Our model predicts that user error only tracks the KL divergence once capacity is reached, while their model describes the probability of error rather than the negative log probability.
-Finally, Guiard et al. \cite{guiard2011fitt} analyzed the error in different conditions of a Fitts' Law experiment.
+Guiard et al. \cite{guiard2011fitt} analyzed the error in different conditions of a Fitts' Law experiment.
 Their RVE metric also appears to be consistent with \autoref{equation:KL_SNR2}.